-We do not believe, however, that the fiduciary duties or contractual obligations of our directors or officers will materially affect our ability to identify and pursue business combination opportunities or complete our initial business combination.
+We do not believe, however, that the fiduciary duties or contractual obligations of members of our management team will materially affect our ability to identify and pursue business combination opportunities or complete our initial business combination.

 You should not rely on the historical record of our founders' and management's performance as indicative of our future performance.
-See "Risk Factors - General Risk Factors - Past performance by our management team and their respective affiliates may not be indicative of future performance of an investment in the company."
+See "Risk Factors - General Risk Factors - Past performance by any member or members of our management team, any of their respective affiliates, or Reinvent Capital may not be indicative of future performance of an investment in the company."